On This Page

 - Sign up for a subscription therapy service with automatically renewing monthly fees.

 The traditional way to pay for therapy is to pay per session.
 This is nearly always how you’ll do it if you see a therapist you find on your own.
-The online platforms we listed in the previous section operate this way, too, and this is usually how it works when you use insurance.
+The online platforms listed below operate this way, too, and this is usually how it works when you use insurance.

 When you pay for therapy this way, you can be liable for session fees (or co-pays) if you cancel at the last minute.
 (In other words, if you cancel without enough notice, you may have to pay for the session anyway.)
 However, you generally only pay when you have a session.
 This means you can save money by scheduling sessions less often.